 Chicago Pedestrian Accident Attorney

-When losing is not an option, contact a Chicago pedestrian accident attorney at Ankin Law to handle your personal injury case.
+When losing is not an option, contact a Chicago pedestrian accident attorney at Ankin Law.
 (312) 600-0000

-How the Pedestrian Accident Lawyers at Ankin Law Will Help You Win Your Case
+The Pedestrian Accident Lawyers at Ankin Law Help Injured Victims Win

-The pedestrian accident lawyers at Ankin Law have been winning compensation for victims in Chicago since 1940.
-As one of the largest personal injury law firms in Illinois, we have recovered hundreds of millions of dollars in jury verdicts and settlements on behalf of our clients.
+The pedestrian accident lawyers at Ankin Law have been protecting the rights of victims in Chicago since 1940.
+As one of the largest injury law firms in Illinois, we have recovered hundreds of millions of dollars in jury verdicts and settlements on behalf of our clients.

 $10